addiscent/vagrant-ruby-rails/README.md

   * A zip file extraction program - previously installed on the _host_.

-This project has been tested only on _Ubuntu 16.04_.
+The installation of Ruby/Rails/etc has been tested only on the _Ubuntu 16.04_ _guest-vbox_ installed by the included Vagrantfile.

 #### Quickstart For Experts Already Running Vagrant With VirtualBox On Linux or Windows